maryolaitan30/LITA-Class-Documentation/README.md

 ### Data Sources
 ```
-Primary Source of Data used is Data Sale.csv(open source data, downloaded freely online.)
+Primary Source of Data used is Data Sale.csv, it is an open source data which can be downloaded freely online.

-### Tools Used
+###Tools Used
 ```
 - Microsoft Excel [Download Here](https;//www.microsoft.com)
   1. For Data Cleaning